Opportunities Available at MACA

 Click here to view the full job posting.

-Clinical Case Manager/ Family Advocate - Children's Advocacy Center of Suffolk County
+Community Engagement Coordinator - Children's Advocacy Center of Suffolk County

-The Children's Advocacy Center of Suffolk County (CAC) unites public, private and community partners to promote safety, healing and justice for child victims and their families.
-The CAC works closely with an array of agencies to coordinate high quality investigations and assessments of alleged abuse; provide support to children and families; offer specialized training for a diverse range of professionals; and to prevent child abuse in our community.
-The Clinical Case Managers have an integral role at the Children’s Advocacy Center of Suffolk County by offering education, support, advocacy, and referrals for necessary services in order to help children and families heal after violence and abuse.
+The Children's Advocacy Center of Suffolk County (CAC) unites public, private and community partners to promote safety, healing, and justice for children exposed to violence and abuse.
+The CAC works closely with an array of agencies to coordinate high-quality investigations of alleged child sexual abuse, severe physical abuse, and exploitation; provide support and services to children and families; offer specialized training for a diverse range of audiences; and to prevent

 Click here to view the full job posting.